CTRL-B-X/NASA-NSC-BAC/README.md

 ---

 ###   Vulnerability Details
-The application implements a security gateway that checks if a user is accessing the site from a public network.
-If the user is on a public network, the application serves a blocking notice:
+The NASA Safety Center (NSC) web application implemented a security gateway intended to restrict access to internal resources based on network origin.
+When accessed from a public (non-NASA) network, the site correctly displayed a blocking notice:
-> *"You are accessing this site from a public network.
-This is a NASA-Only site."*
+"You are accessing this site from a public network.
+This is a NASA-Only site."

-However, the authorization logic was found to be dependent on client-side controllable parameters rather than server-side session validation or robust network origin verification.
-By appending a custom parameter, the application grants the user "Internal" status.
+However, the authorization logic was fundamentally flawed.
+Instead of performing robust server-side validation (such as checking authenticated session tokens, verified VPN headers, or trusted network origin indicators), the application derived the user's "internal" or "public" status primarily from client-controllable query parameters.
+By appending a specific parameter, an external user could force the application to treat the request as originating from an authorized internal NASA network.
+This represents a classic Broken Access Control issue stemming from improper trust in client-supplied data.

 ---